top of page

 3 Questions for Finding Purpose

 I'm guessing that you wouldn't mind a little more calm in your own life - and a little more equity, justice, and peace in the world.
-Have you tried Dr. Ayana Elizabeth Johnson's Climate* Venn Diagram as a framework for achieving all that?
+Have you tried Dr. Ayana Elizabeth Johnson's Climate* Venn Diagram ( based on the Japanese concept of Ikigai ) a as a framework for achieving all that?
 It's a framework for how to make the world better in a way that feels doable, grounded, and even joyful.
 Give it a go!
-Set your phone's timer for 10-minutes and jot down answers to 3 questions: What brings you joy?
-Or put other ways - wha
+Set your phone's timer for 10-minutes and jot down answers to 3 questions

 Tend to the Light: Journal Prompts for Winter